Percy Fletcher: Music

 Works commissioned from Fletcher for brass band competitions include the tone poem Labour and Love used by the Irwell Springs Band to win the 1913 National Championships.
 This piece is often regarded as a significant moment in the development of the modern brass band movement and repertoire.
 It was followed by An Epic Symphony, used as the test piece for the Championship Section of the National Championships in 1926, and revived regularly since.
-Philip Scowcroft rates it as his "most serious work in any medium".
+Stephen Arthur Allen holds that both of his brass band works frame the so-called 'Silver Era' (1913-26) and that An Epic Symphony raised the curtain on the 'Golden Era', being a formal model for Gustav Holst's A Moorside Suite, Arthur Bliss' suite Kenilworth and the lesser known Pride of Race by Kenneth Wright.
+Philip Scowcroft rates An Epic Symphony as his "most serious work in any medium".
 It was recorded by the Black Dyke Band in 1975.
 An article written for the brass band website 4barsrest.com places Fletcher amongst the ten greatest brass band composers.

 Fletcher also composed ballads, works for chorus, a string quartet, and suites for light orchestra, as well as the Passion of Christ (1922) and organ voluntaries for church use.
 Intended to be performed by smaller, less experienced choirs, the Passion is sometimes used as an alternative to Stainer's The Crucifixion, though its influences derive more from Elgar than from Mendelssohn.
 The orchestral suites (most of them also transcribed for piano), such as Rustic Revels (1918) and Sylvan Scenes (1921), suggest Fletcher's responses to Grieg and Coleridge-Taylor.
 Of the suites, Woodland Pictures gained widespread popularity, as did the waltz 'Bal Masque' from Parisienne Sketches (1914).
 Some vintage recordings of movements from these suites have been re-issued by Cavendish Music.

 Fletcher also orchestrated the Hiawatha (1919) and Minnehaha (1925) suites from Coleridge-Taylor's posthumous music.